zengjixiang/jina/docs/concepts/serving/executor/instrumentation.md

 This creates a [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#histogram) `jina_my_method_seconds` which tracks the execution time of `my_method`

-By default, the name and documentation of the metric created by {func}`~jina.monitor` are auto-generated based on the function's name.
+By default, the name and documentation of the metric created by {func}`~jina-serve.monitor` are auto-generated based on the function's name.
 To set a custom name:

 ```python